JavaScript Routing with Hash and History API

 </script>

-• Use history.pushState() to update the URL.
+• Use history.pushState() to change the URL.

-• Listen for popstate events to detect browser navigation (back/forward buttons).
+• Listen for popstate events (back/forward buttons).

 html